goblon17/Clips-Expert-System/README.md

 # Clips-Expert-System
 A project for AI course.

-Implementation of given guide map using Python and Clips.
+Implementation of given guide map using Python and Clips as GUI application.

 ![Guide map](What-Species-Did-You-Evolve-From.png "What spiecies did you evolve from")